 Art Ellefson was born in Canada in 1932 and took up the tenor sax at sixteen after trying several other instruments.
 He came to England in 1952 and had a spell with Carl Barriteau from 1952 to 1955 and then Harry Hayes, Roy Fox and Frank Weir before joining Vic Lewis from 1955 to 1957.
 In the late 1950s he was with the Allan Ganley Quartet and the Allan Ganley - Ronnie Ross Jazzmakers.
 He toured Britain with Woody Herman's Anglo-American Herd in April 1959.
 Rejoined Vic Lewis for tour of USA, then co-led a group with Johnny Scott before joining Johnny Dankworth in 1960 and was often in a quintet and sextet led by Ronnie Ross.

-Despite being a very good jazz musician he did not receive the recognition his talent probably warranted and after a period of freelancing returned to Canada in 1970 although he continued to make playing visits to the UK and USA.
+Despite being a very good jazz musician he did not receive the recognition his talent probably warranted and after a period of freelancing returned to Canada, via Bermuda in 1974 although he continued to make playing visits to the UK and USA.
+He died at th age of 86.

 The discography below contains full details of the small group recordings that Art Ellefson made plus 'one off' big bands.
 He made big band records with the Johnny Dankworth Orchestra and the Vic Lewis Orchestra where solo opportunities were more limited, and a link is given to the detail of these records.